bran-deb/veterinary-administration-jt/README.md

 # Veterinary administration
-> this is a project of the modern JavaScript course by Juan P. De la torre
+> this is a project with modern javascript

 ## 💻 Built with
 > - CSS